Minimum wage country profile for Romania

 In response to the significant increase in the number of employees earning the minimum wage, the government introduced an amendment to the Labour Code (art.
 164) stipulating that an employee can be paid the minimum wage only for the first 24 months of an individual labour contract.
 This policy applies starting with 1 January 2022 and its effects have not been assessed yet.

-Higher minimum wages are legally stipulated for the agriculture, construction, and the food industry.
+Higher minimum wages are legally stipulated for the construction sector, and they also existed until recently for agriculture and the food industry.
 The higher minimum wage for construction was introduced in January 2019 (Government Emergency Ordinance 114/2018, art.
 71), while for agriculture and the food industry it has been in place since June 2022 (Law 135/2022, art.
 III).
 Technically speaking, these are dealt separately from the statutory minimum wage.
-Following the most recent increase of the statutory minimum wage (RON 3,300 from 1 October 2023), the government increased the minimum wage for the construction sector to RON 4,582 and for agriculture and the food industry to RON 3,436 (Government Emergency Ordinance 93/2023) starting with 1 November 2023.
-This was justified by the claimed need to continue to support activity in these sectors and to avoid potentially negative consequences for the national economy.
-Higher minimum wages in these sectors are supported by tax exemptions (more precisely, social contributions exemptions).
-Romanian authorities have committed to eliminate such exemptions by 2028 — this is targeted in the National Recovery and Resilience Plan.
-The minimum wage for construction and for agriculture and the food industry has not been increased as of December 2025.
+Their introduction was justified by the claimed need to continue to support activity in these sectors and to avoid potentially negative consequences for the national economy.
+Over the past years, the higher minimum wages in agriculture and the food industry were phased out: they were not increased in line with the national minimum wage, which eventually outgrew them.
+By all appearances, the government has the same intention for the construction sector, where the minimum wage has not been increased since 2023.
+These higher sectoral minimum wages had been initially supported by social contribution exemptions, but since 1 January 2025 this is no longer the case and social contributions are paid in full for wages in the construction sector.

-The government decisions setting the minimum wage usually define it as both monthly and hourly rates, also specifying the ‘normal’ number of hours worked per month — for 2025, for example, it is 165.334 hours per month; this varies from year to year depending on the number of legal working days.
-For full-time workers the monthly rate is normally employed, and the hourly rate is mostly employed to aid calculations for part-time employees.
+The government decisions setting the minimum wage usually define it as both monthly and hourly rates, also specifying the ‘normal’ number of hours worked per month — for 2026, for example, it is 166.667 hours per month; this varies from year to year depending on the number of legal working days.
+For full-time workers, the monthly rate is normally employed, and the hourly rate is mostly employed to aid calculations for part-time employees.
 Minimum wage earners receive 12 payments per year, one corresponding to each month of the year.

 The minimum wage is legally defined as the base wage (Labour Code arts.
 164 and 165), so it cannot include any bonuses or other elements.
 There are also no possibilities of deductions, which are explicitly forbidden by the Labour Code (arts.
 164 and 165).
 The complete legal name for the minimum wage in Romania is ‘the country-wide base gross minimum wage guaranteed to be paid’ (salariul de bază minim brut pe țară garantat în plată).